 At undergraduate level, I convene and teach the three PORT modules, which are all concerned with the histories and cultures of the Portuguese-speaking world: PORT1001 'Introduction to the Portuguese-speaking World'; PORT2001 'Culture, Power and Resistance in the Portuguese-speaking World'; and PORT3006 'Encounters with Bodies in Lusophone Cultural Narrative' .
 I also contribute to first-year cultural studies module LANG1004 'Reading Culture' and teach advanced Portuguese-to-English translation.

-At postgraduate level, I convene our interdisciplinary MA Languages & Cultures programme, which offers a global perspective on world cultures and societies.
-Within this programme, I co-convene and teach the cultural and critical theory module LANG6023 'Nation, Culture, Power' and skills module LANG6022 'Approaches to Languages & Cultures', and contribute to the world literature, film and theory module LANG6028 'Narrative, Place, Identity'.
+At postgraduate level, I co-convene and teach the cultural and critical theory module LANG6023 'Nation, Culture, Power', and contribute to the world literature, film and theory module LANG6028 'Narrative, Place, Identity'.
 My units on these modules include gender and queer theory, disability studies, postcolonialism, critical race theory and Black diaspora literatures.

 External roles and responsibilities

-I am always keen to hear from potential postgraduate students looking for supervision along these thematic lines, including in collaboration with colleagues from my own department and others in the Faculty of Arts and Humanities.
+I am always keen to hear from potential PhD students looking to pursue projects in any of the areas I specialise in, including in collaboration with colleagues from my own department and others.